How to Make Coffee Using a Stovetop Percolator

-6. Pour coffee into your favorite mug and enjoy
+6. Pour coffee into your favourite mug and enjoy

 Now you’re at the good part.
 Pour the coffee into a mug, add milk, cream, and/or sweetener to your liking.
 (3)

-Percolators are known for creating a deep, rich, robust flavor, as well as spreading a very rich coffee aroma while the coffee is being made.
+Percolators are known for creating a deep, rich, robust flavour, as well as spreading a very rich coffee aroma while the coffee is being made.

 You’ve now brewed the perfect cup of percolator coffee so all that is left to do is enjoy your robust brew!

 Percolator coffee may have garnered a bad reputation over the years, but like many brewing techniques, it’s only bad when done badly.
 With a bit of practice, and with this handy guide at your fingertips, you’ll be brewing delicious coffee in no time.
 If you like a strong, rich, and hot cup of coffee, the percolator might just be your new favourite coffee maker.